HasanCan6241/Django-REST-Framework-Blog-App/README.md

 - **JWT**: JSON Web Tokens for secure authentication.
 - **Postman**: Tool used for API testing.
 - **SQLite**: Default database used for this application.

+## Usage
+- **Access the Admin Panel**: Go to `http://127.0.0.1:8000/admin/` and log in with the superuser credentials.
+- **Test APIs**: Use Postman or any other API testing tool to test the available endpoints.
+API documentation is available to help you with the request format.

+## API Endpoints
+Here are some of the key API endpoints in the project:

+- `POST /api/auth/login/`: Login and obtain a JWT token.
+- `POST /api/posts/`: Create a new blog post (requires authentication).
+- `GET /api/posts/`: List all blog posts with pagination.
+- `GET /api/posts/{id}/`: Get a specific blog post by ID.
+- `PUT /api/posts/{id}/`: Update an existing blog post (requires authentication).
+- `DELETE /api/posts/{id}/`: Delete a specific blog post (requires authentication).

+## Testing
+During the development of this application, I extensively used **Postman** to test the APIs.
+This helped ensure the functionality and performance of the API endpoints, as well as the proper handling of edge cases and error scenarios.

+## Future Improvements
+While this project covers the core functionality, here are some potential areas for improvement:
+- **User Profile Management**: Add features for users to manage their profiles.
+- **Commenting System**: Implement a comment system where users can interact with blog posts.
+- **Search Functionality**: Add the ability to search blog posts by title, tags, or content.
+- **Unit Tests**: Add comprehensive unit tests for the application to ensure robust performance.

 ## Setup and Installation
 To set up the project locally, follow these steps: